keyx-dev/builder/core/README.md

 `builder/core` is a package that provides the fundamental building blocks and tools for creating user interfaces.
 It offers capabilities for dynamically creating, parsing, and rendering UI components.

+## What can you use it for?

+This library is ideal for scenarios where you need to build dynamic user interfaces with a tree structure, making it easier to create applications like:

+- **Form builders:** Define and manage form structures and components programmatically.
+- **File tree builders:** Represent and render file system structures visually.
+- **Web page builders:** Create drag-and-drop interfaces for designing web pages.
+- **Mail designers:** Build visual editors for creating email templates.

+The core's ability to parse UI definitions into a node tree and render it with custom components provides the flexibility needed for these types of applications.

 ## Overview

 This package includes the following core modules: